Big Pharma still betting on "messed up" Indian drugs market

 From a regulatory perspective, the government has "messed up", as one top industry consultant put it.
 But with 1.2 billion people increasingly seeking both on- and off-prescription drugs, the market is too big for firms to simply throw in the towel.

-The two top foreign players, Abbott Laboratories (ABT.N) and GlaxoSmithKline Plc (GSK.L), are actually stepping up investment, and others such as AstraZeneca Plc (AZN.L) are considering doing so.
+The two top foreign players, Abbott Laboratories and GlaxoSmithKline Plc, are actually stepping up investment, and others such as AstraZeneca Plc are considering doing so.

 "There is a real excitement about India in GSK, in both consumer products and pharmaceuticals," said Roger Connor, GSK's global head of manufacturing on a visit to Mumbai.